JustinSDK/toy_lang/README.md

     def deposit(amount) {
         if amount <= 0 {
-            throw new Exception('must be positive')
+            throw new AccountException('must be positive')
         }

         this.balance += amount